Toluna-IP/tolunaintegratedpaneldocs/memberrouting/encryption.md

 > Note: This is only available for terminate and qualified notifications in JSON or XML format.

-The values being encrypted are the following parameters after being hyrdated for the corresponding event:
+The values being encrypted are the following parameters after being replaced for the corresponding event:
 - [surveyID]
 - [waveID]
 - [memberCode]